KikeVen/python911/_posts/2019-9-19-list-comprehension-12.md

 ## `open_file.py` code review

 In our `open_file.py` file, we used our custom module to get a list of tuples with the top six words along with the frequency.
-We then passed the return value to a for loop, to unpack and only retrive the words, by appending a list.
+We then passed the return value to a for loop, to unpack and only retrieve the words, by appending a list.

 ```python
 # where sorted_word_frequency is the variable holding